Bitmap: Pixel storage

-For an uncompressed, packed within rows, bitmap, such as is stored in Microsoft DIB or BMP file format, or in uncompressed TIFF format, a lower bound on storage size for a n-bit-per-pixel (2n colors) bitmap, in bytes, can be calculated as:
+For an uncompressed, packed-within-rows bitmap, such as is stored in Microsoft DIB or BMP file format, or in uncompressed TIFF format, a lower bound on storage size for a n-bit-per-pixel (2n colors) bitmap, in bytes, can be calculated as:

 where width and height are given in pixels.

 In the formula above, header size and color palette size, if any, are not included.
-Due to effects of row padding to align each row start to a storage unit boundary such as a word, additional bytes may be needed.
+Due to effects of row padding to align each row start to a storage unit boundary, such as a word, additional bytes may be needed.

 Device-independent bitmaps and BMP file format

 Microsoft has defined a particular representation of color bitmaps of different color depths, as an aid to exchanging bitmaps between devices and applications with a variety of internal representations.
-They called these device-independent bitmaps as DIBs, and the file format for them is called DIB file format or BMP file format.
+They called these device-independent bitmaps "DIBs", and the file format for them is called DIB file format or BMP file format.
 According to Microsoft support: